cerner/cerner.github.io/source/_posts/2016-04-18-spring-2016-shipit-day.markdown

 # Winning Projects

 ### People’s Choice
-Team Mantri (Dinesh Rauniyar, Raji Karki, Dinesh Bajracharya, Mahesh Acharya, Prannav Shrestha)
+Team Mantri (Dinesh Rauniyar, Raju Karki, Dinesh Bajracharya, Mahesh Acharya, Prannav Shrestha)

 Spoor is a [Chrome](https://www.google.com/chrome/) extension that scans through tools like [GitHub](https://github.com/), [JIRA](https://www.atlassian.com/software/jira), [Crucible](https://www.atlassian.com/software/crucible) and [Jenkins](https://jenkins.io/index.html) and presents relevant information to us.
 Just with a single click, you can view all of the notifications from these tools and drill down to